asumagic/AshBF/README.md

 ## Planned features

 - More optimizations to the brainfuck code.
-- Possible support for Brainfuck Extended types.
+- Support for extended type II and III
 - Attaching a brainfuck debugger
 - Brainfuck IDE or a brainfuck Discord bot?